lvainio/executable-tutorial-dd2482/gosec/step3/step3.md

 ### Downloading a Go project

-First we will need a repository that contains a Go project.
-For demonstration purposes we have created a simple example project that can be downloaded by running the following command.
+First we will need a GitHub repository that contains a Go project.
+For demonstration purposes we have created a simple Go project that can be cloned by running the following command:

 ```
 git clone https://github.com/lvainio/go-demo.git